-The Renova Foundation has invested in the improvement of 13 Water Treatment Plants and has delivered 6 water pipelines.
-Although it has a work schedule in place for water care until 2021, the responsibility for the quality remains with the entities that operated the supply systems before the Fundao dam collapse.
+The Renova Foundation has invested in the improvement of 13 Water Treatment Systems, and ten pipelines have been delivered so far.
+Although a work schedule is in place for water care, the water quality’s responsibility remains with the entities that operated the supply systems before the Fundao collapsed.

-Below, check the operators responsible for treating water in the municipalities affected by the Fundao dam collapse.
-In doubt, the consumer should reach out to their town hall for more information.
+Below, you will find the operators responsible for treating water in the municipalities affected by the Fundao dam collapse.
+In case of any doubt, consumers should reach out to their town hall for more information.

 |1.
 Mariana (Central Area)||SAAE|